Boosting quantum annealing performance through direct polynomial unconstrained binary optimization: Implementing PUBO via multi-qubit interactions in quantum hardware

 \subsection{PUBO speedup}

-As suggested by our numerical results in \cref{sec:numerics}, the minimal gap decreases more slowly with increasing system size for the PUBO formulation of certain problems than for the corresponding QUBO decomposition, indicating that there exists a system size above which the PUBO formulation will always be favorable.
-This is the case for 3-SAT instances generated by \algorithm{toughSAT} and \algorithm{uniquePT1}, see \cref{fig:gapscaling:b}.
+As suggested by our numerical results in \cref{sec:numerics}, the minimal gap decreases more slowly with increasing system size for the PUBO formulation of certain 3-SAT problems than for the corresponding QUBO reduction, indicating that there exists a system size above which the PUBO formulation will always be favorable.
+Specifically, this is the case for 3-SAT instances generated by \algorithm{toughSAT}, see \cref{fig:gapscaling:b}.